New England Gear Guide

 8. Katadyn BeFree 1.0L Water Filter Bottle

 It’s hard to know where to begin with this gem.
 First, I should mention that Katadyn Befree bottles are not inexpensive.
 We have two and have used them for trips to Florida and longer backpacking trip.
 They remove 99.9999% of bacteria and the filter is also designed to remove protozoa while meeting EPA standards.
 Most importantly, these bottles are collapsible, so they can be smushed into small pockets or areas.
 The membrane is easy to clean and there’ no need for extra equipment to keep these bottles in optimal condition.
 You should get up to 1,000 liters of use without having to worry about buying a new one.
-T
+Te large opening at the top of the bottle makes filling a breeze.
+While most other filtering systems require a pump first/drink later approach, you can drink while you filter when using a BeFree bottle.

 Best Water Bottle for Running